Wu Minxia: Career

 Wu began her competitive career at the 2001 World Aquatics Championships, partnering with Guo Jingjing to win the 3 metre women's synchronized springboard.
 She would go on to retain the title with Guo on another three occasions, missing out in 2005 when Guo partnered with Li Ting to win in Montreal.
 Wu also won the same event with Guo at the 2002 Asian Games.

 Wu represented China at the 2004 Summer Olympics, earning a gold medal in the 3 metre women's synchronized springboard along with Guo Jingjing before winning a silver medal in the 3 metre women's springboard, coming in second place behind Guo.
 At the 2008 Summer Olympics, Wu earned a gold medal in the 3 metre women's synchronized springboard along with Guo before winning a bronze medal in the 3 metre women's springboard, coming in third place behind Guo and Russian Julia Pakhalina.
 After Guo's retirement, she participated in synchronized events with He Zi.

 The new partnership allowed her to retain the 3 metre synchro title at the 2011 World Aquatics Championships.
 It was at the same championships in her hometown where she won her only other world championship title, in the 3 metre springboard.
 At the 2012 Summer Olympics, Wu earned a gold medal in the 3 metre women's synchronized springboard along with He, becoming the first woman to win gold medal in a diving event in three consecutive Olympic Games.
 She also won a gold medal in the 3 metre springboard event.
 After the 3 metre springboard competition, it was revealed that her parents withheld information that her grandmother died a year before, and that her mother had cancer.
 Her father said he misled her to keep her focused on training.
 The news drew criticism in China.

 By winning the 3m synchronized springboard event at the 2013 and 2015 World Championships with new partner Shi Tingmao, Wu became the first person to win seven gold medals in the event.
 At the 2014 Asian Games and the 2016 Summer Olympics, Wu earned a gold medal in the 3 metre women's synchronized springboard along with Shi.

 Personal life

-On 12 May 2017, Wu accepted a marriage proposal by boyfriend Zhang Xiaocheng.
+On 12 May 2017, Wu accepted a marriage proposal husband Zhang Xiaocheng.
 The couple were married on 17 May, with the wedding ceremony being held in Fuping, Shaanxi.
 Their daughter was born on 19 December 2018, and son was born on 7 February 2022.